-It is a good opportunity for a dialogue between experts and general public.
-Everyone is welcomed and while sipping at a cup of tea or coffee people can inform themselves about and discuss current issues.
-It provides space for inspiring ideas and encourages to open oneself to new perspectives.
-Further, it is relatively easy and inexpensive to arrange.
+A Science Café provides a good opportunity for a dialogue between experts and general public.
+Everyone is welcome, and while sipping at a cup of tea or coffee people can inform themselves about and discuss current issues.
+The activity provides space for inspiring ideas and encourages participants to take up new perspectives.
+Furthermore, it is relatively easy and inexpensive to arrange.

-- The Science Café format can be adapted successfully for specific target groups (women, journalists, etc.).
+The Science Café format can be adapted successfully for specific target groups (students, policy makers, citizes).

 Everyone who is skilled in organising such an event.

 - Invite enthusiastic expert(s)

 - Decide on a good venue

 - Consider the material you need (e.g. technical equipment, pens, cards, …)

 For the café to be successful, the main speakers should not sit at one table, but mingle amongst the audience.
 This helps to emphasise the “café atmosphere”.
 As with a debate, an experienced moderator is very important.
 He/she has to ensure that everyone has an opportunity to participate, rephrases any difficult question and should keep an eye on the time.
 It might me a good idea to prime someone in the audience to ask the first question to kick off the discussion.
 Further, it is important that each participant can see and hear the expert(s) well.
 For that, a microphone is recommended.
 Although it might be tempting to invite a panel of experts from different fields, the risk is that the experts prevail the discussion and the visitors become more observers than participants.
 Lastly, keep in mind that there might be some costs like fees for the venue or for the experts.